Barnacl437/text-ed/README.md

 I made it following various tutorials on the web so I just wanted to share it here to record my work. if you just want to use something that is not the default Notepad editor or anything else, you can try it.
 Or not lel

+## Building procedure
+install VS2022 with .NET C# plugin smth smth idk, and open the text-ed.sln file, find the run button and it will automatically compile.

+### nah why do i need to compile stuff am lazy pls provide an exe aaaaa
+stay calm bro, find the exe in ```text-ed/obj/Debug``` and download it.

 P/S: GitHub says every file they could detect was 100% written in C#, I'm new to this and also for fun so I didn't really know it was.